Abu Taher: Military career

-Taher received his Commission in 1962 as a second lieutenant in the Pakistan Army.
-He joined the elite Pakistan Special Services Group (Commando Force) in 1965.
-Following his training, he participated in the Indo-Pakistani War of 1965 in the Sialkot sector of Kashmir.
-For his part, he received a war participation medal from the Pakistan Army.
-After the war, Taher took officers pre-qualification course on guerrilla warfare at Fort Benning in the United States in 1969.
-He was posted to the Quetta Staff College, Pakistan in 1970.
+Taher received his commission into the Pakistan Army in 1961.
+He joined the Special Service Group in 1965.
+Following his training, he participated in the Indo-Pakistani War of 1965 in Sialkot.
+For his part in the war and outstanding contribution, he received a war participation medal from the Pakistan Army.
+After the war, Taher trained under U.S. Army Special Forces at Fort Benning in the United States in 1969.
+He was soon posted to the Quetta Staff College, Pakistan in 1970.